I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxcebuildvc.md

 ## -remarks
 <p>When <b>RxCeBuildVC</b> is successful, the data members in the RXCE_VC structure pointed to by the <i>pVC</i> parameter will be properly initialized and the virtual circuit will be added to the specified RDBSS connection. </p>

-<p>When <b>RxCeBuildVC</b> is successful, the data members in the RXCE_VC structure pointed to by the <i>pVC</i> parameter will be properly initialized and the virtual circuit will be added to the specified RDBSS connection. </p>

 ## -requirements
 <table>
 <tr>